Search our database of grants projects funded since 2010. Grants can be searched by keyword, type and year.

 A grant to fund the investigation into ways to deliver legal information to sex workers.

-Funding for a youth-focused performance piece on the the Victorian Human Rights Charter.
+A grant was awarded to fund a youth-focused performance piece on the the Victorian Human Rights Charter.

 Printing of Race or reason?
 Police encounters with young people in the Flemington region and surrounding areas

-Funding to print a report examining police treatment based on race and gender.
+Flemington and Kensington Community Legal Centre Inc. was awarded a grant to print a report examining police treatment based on race and gender.

-To train interpreters to assist those with hearing difficulties in court.
+Victorian Deaf Society was awarded a grant to train interpreters to assist those with hearing difficulties in court.

 The grant enabled four lawyers from the Hume Riverina Community Legal Service to attend a training session at the Refugee and Immigration Legal Centre.